ANN-RADAR/ann-radar-prototype/README.md

 ANN RADAR has been developed by a project realised by Hafen City University Hamburg, Faculty of Urban Planning and Regional Development (https://www.hcu-hamburg.de/).

-To learn more about the project and the method developed please see the Wiki page.
+To learn more about the project and the method developed please see the <a href="https://github.com/ANN-RADAR/ann-radar-prototype/wiki">Wiki</a> page.

 ## Project setup